Hangin’ (is) Tough

 Once you’ve built up some respectable hang time, you’re ready to attempt the bent-knee version of the hanging leg raise.
 As you begin to raise your knees, think about curling your hips forward to facilitate the movement.
 Keep in mind that your focus is to engage your abdominal muscles, which are attached to your pelvis, not your legs.

 At first, you’ll have to go very slowly to stay in control and you’ll probably only manage to do a couple of reps.
 This is okay; go for quality over quantity and be careful not to swing your body.
 If you find yourself swinging, try to stop the momentum by touching your feet to the ground in between reps.
+If bringing up both knees together is too hard for you, try hanging bicycles instead.

 Once you can do ten consecutive bent-knee leg raises, you’re ready to try it with your legs straight.
 This can be extra challenging for those of us with tight hamstrings.
 If you have to bend your knees a bit on the way up, this is fine.
 In time, work towards increasing your flexibility in order to keep your legs straight.
 It’s also helpful to practice planks and L-sits concurrently to help build the strength and control needed to perform a full hanging leg raise.